pupcus/katabatic/README.md

 # wunderground

 This is a WIP (work in progress/under construction).
-This is some clojure code designed to access weather underground api data and explore it.
-I am learning about how to use third party apis that have json results.
+This is some clojure code for getting weather statistics from Weather Underground.
+I am learning about how to use third party APIs.

 ## Usage